-It's important to be well informed and prepared to better deal with the reality of ADHD.
+It's important to be well informed and prepared to cope with the reality of ADHD.

 The challenges of ADHD

-Living daily with a condition such as attention deficit disorder with or without hyperactivity (ADHD) can be a real challenge, not only for children and adolescents affected by it, but also for their families and other people around them.
+Living daily with a condition such as attention deficit disorder with or without hyperactivity (ADHD) can be a real challenge, not only for the children, adolescents, and adults affected by it, but also for their families and other people around them.
 This type of diagnosis requires an effort to accept and adapt.

-ADHD is a neurological disorder that causes difficulties with attention (absentmindedness, distractibility, inattention or unmeticulousness, etc.), hyperactivity (lack of control, restlessness, difficulty controlling or slowing down thoughts, etc.) and impulsivity (aggressive or dangerous behaviour, speaking out of turn, and inappropriate comments).
+ADHD is a neurological disorder that causes difficulties with attention (absentmindedness, distractibility, inattention or a lack of meticulousness, etc.), hyperactivity (lack of control, restlessness, difficulty controlling or slowing down thoughts, etc.) and impulsivity (aggressive or dangerous behaviour, speaking out of turn, and inappropriate comments, etc.).
 It has a number of repercussions which affect areas including academic, family and social spheres.

 When dealing with ADHD, it is normal to sometimes feel exhausted, helpless or demoralized.
 Fortunately, there are a number of resources intended to help people affected by ADHD, whether it is for a child, adolescent, parent, teacher or healthcare professional.
 People who are well-equipped are able to meet the many challenges of ADHD with success.